Revised Bd. Min. 10-9-81, amended Bd. Min. 7-22-83; Amended 7-28-20.

 - No more than three employees may be on such leave of absence at the same time.

-- A person returning to work after a leave of absence of more than 30 days will give the University at least a week's notice of his wish to return or in the absence of a week's notice, the University may schedule the first day of work not later than 7 days after the notice has been received.
+- A person returning to work after a leave of absence of more than 30 days will give the University at least a week's notice of the person's wish to return or in the absence of a week's notice, the University may schedule the first day of work not later than 7 days after the notice has been received.